Save an Average of $321* A Year on RV Insurance

 >>Click here to get a free quote from Progressive.

 When trying to figure out if you are required to have RV insurance coverage, the requirements are very straightforward.
 It does vary slightly depending on the type of RV you own.

-If you can drive it, like all vehicles, it is going to require at the least your states minimum liability insurance before you can take it on the road.
+If you can drive it, it is going to require at least your state’s minimum liability insurance before you can take it on the road.

 RV Insurance vs Car Insurance